Japan female mayor battles men-only sumo rule - Journal du Cameroun

-A female mayor at the centre of a fierce debate over allowing women into the sumo ring vowed Thursday never to back down as she prepared to lodge a formal protest.
+A female mayor at the centre of a fierce debate over allowing women into the sumo ring vowed Thursday never to back down as she lodged a formal protest.

 “I want them never to leave this issue vague.
 I want the association to hear this voice clearly and start a debate on a review” of the practice of not allowing women into the sumo ring.